By , JD; and , JD, JD, MEM;

 The NAAQS program, often considered the centerpiece of CAA regulation, directs EPA to establish primary and secondary air pollution standards for “criteria pollutants.”
 Currently, standards have been established for six criteria pollutants under this program: sulfur dioxide, nitrogen dioxide, particulate matter, carbon monoxide, ozone, and lead.
 Under the NAAQS program, EPA sets standards based on the best available science, and states develop implementation plans designed to achieve compliance with federal standards.
 The state implementation plans (SIPs) become federally enforceable obligations after EPA approval.
 States are divided into areas designated as attainment, nonattainment, and unclassifiable based on their compliance with the NAAQS.
 More stringent standards apply in nonattainment areas.

 The NSR program requires preconstruction permits for new or modified stationary sources (both “major” and “minor”) in order to protect air quality and maintain or achieve NAAQS.
 In attainment or unclassifiable areas, major sources must also obtain a permit under the PSD program.
 The PSD program is designed to prevent the deterioration of air quality by setting emissions limits according to the “best available control technology” (BACT), which is determined on a case-by-case basis and requires consideration of energy, environmental, and economic factors.
 In nonattainment areas, the nonattainment NSR program is designed to achieve NAAQS by setting emissions limits for major sources according to “lowest achievable emission rate” technology, which is typically more stringent than BACT.
+On November 24, 2020, EPA published a final rule that changes how facilities can calculate their emissions when assessing permitting requirements under the NSR program.
+Under the rule, facilities are able to include emissions decreases as well as increases when assessing NSR applicability for a particular project.
+This “netting” of emissions will help some facilities avoid triggering NSR requirements.

 Separately, the NSPS are source categories identified by EPA that contribute significantly to air pollution, and the program sets minimum standards to serve as the floor for any new or modified source in that category.
 EPA has currently identified and set standards for more than 60 source categories of stationary sources, primarily large industrial sources of air pollutants.